tomlurge/visionion/README.md

 This means aggregations over time and space.
 Time quite obviously translates to the ability watch the data from the finest level available - hourly - to an overview that shows the whole timespan available - currently 5 years - in a single view.
 The equivalent to zooming in and out.
 Space translates to the ability to group countries to meaningful regions, either continents or geopolitical regions like "arab spring countries".

+_uptimes_
+A node may not be online in every part of an aggregated timespan.
+We don't count servers that haven't been available for at least 30% of a timespan.
+That way we are counting the bandwidth a little conservativ, while we are too optimistic regarding the number of available servers.

+We could document the details by recording a nodes uptime and calculating the bandwidth actually provided by multiplying the uptime (in percent) with the bandwidth advertized, thus adding 2 new fields to the collection.
+But it probably is sufficient to calculate the bwa "bandwidth advertized" field accordingly and be done with it.
+Because of that the following two lines were deleted from the scheme.

+	bgmed		bwp		bandwidth actually provided integer			mean		B/s bgmed		upt		uptime						integer			mean		percentage of the given span the relay was actually available

 _timedate intervals / periods_
 The default timespan is 1 hour for relays and 24 hours for clients.
 At a scale of 1 pixel per default timespan we can't see the whole data on a regular display.